 Vice President of Strategy.
 Head of Strategy.
 Strategic Marketing Manager.

 We could go on.
-And we’re not unsympathetic.
+And we get it.
 A job with the word strategy in it sounds important.
-We get it.
-And we understand that some of what these people do might require some specialist knowledge.
+And we understand some of what these people do might require some specialist knowledge.
 Strategic frameworks, processes and models like the Ansoff matrix.

 You don't need to think about strategy